mlfoundations/open_flamingo/open_flamingo/eval/README.md

 When evaluating a model using `num_shots` shots, we sample the exemplars from the training split.
 Performance is evaluated on a disjoint test split, subsampled to `--num_samples` examples.

 ## Sample scripts
+Our codebase uses DistributedDataParallel to parallelize evaluation by default, so please make sure to set the `MASTER_ADDR` and `MASTER_PORT` environment variables or use `torchrun`.
 We provide a sample Slurm evaluation script in `open_flamingo/open_flamingo/scripts/run_eval.sh`.

+We also support evaluating at a lower precision using the `--precision` flag.
+We find minimal difference between evaluating at full precision vs. amp_bf16.

-Before running that script, we suggest to download a local copy of the OpenFlamingo model, as follows:
+To evaluate one of our pretrained checkpoints, we suggest first downloading a local copy of the weights, as follows:

 ```
 # grab model checkpoint from huggingface hub